cugraph.k_truss#

 Returns the K-Truss subgraph of a graph for a specific k.

-The k-truss of a graph is a subgraph where each edge is part of at least (k−2) triangles.
+The k-truss of a graph is a subgraph where each edge is incident to at least (k−2) triangles.
 K-trusses are used for finding tighlty knit groups of vertices in a graph.
-A k-truss is a relaxation of a k-clique in the graph and was define in [1].
+A k-truss is a relaxation of a k-clique in the graph.
 Finding cliques is computationally demanding and finding the maximal k-clique is known to be NP-Hard.

 cuGraph graph descriptor with connectivity information. k-Trusses are defined for only undirected graphs as they are defined for undirected triangle in a graph.